adamjeffries/tetris.js/README.md

 Usage
 ------
 Include the tetris.min.js file into the head of your document.
-Then the `window.tetris` object will be available for use.
+Then the `window.tetris` object will then be available for use.
 ```html
 <script type="text/javascript" src="scripts/tetris.min.js"></script>
 ```